 - Will “The Star-Spangled Banner” be completed in under two minutes – Yes/No?

 There are a lot of fun bets geared toward those who don’t pay much attention to football during the season but also a whole slew that are more serious in nature.
 The Super Bowl is a huge deal for sportsbooks, and they aim to please with lots of different opportunities for users to explore.

-How to bet on the Bills, Packers, Vikings or Seahawks
+How to bet on the Bills, Lions, Vikings or Seahawks

 At legal Canadian sportsbooks, each NFL game is an attraction that brings in tons of volume.
 In the individual markets, the local teams bring in lots of revenue, as do the squads with big national profiles.
 In Canada, teams just over the border fill that role.

 The Bills and Seahawks both have huge followings across the nation.
 Each time they get set to step on the field, sportsbooks will be at the ready with odds and lines on how things may play out.
-The Vikings and Packers have no shortage of fans in the middle of the country, either.
-Some people even like the Lions!
+The Lions and Packers have no shortage of fans in the middle of the country, either.

 Check the latest odds for each team on our dedicated pages here: